gpii-ops/gpii-infra/gcp/README.md

 * `sed -i '1i { "docs": ' prefsSafes.json gpiiKeys.json`
 * `sed -i '$ a }' prefsSafes.json gpiiKeys.json`

-Congratulations, half of the work is done, now on to the load step.
+Congratulations, half of the work is done, now you have to load both json files by following the instructions described in the [load step section](https://github.com/gpii-ops/gpii-infra/blob/master/gcp/README.md#load-the-data-into-a-cluster).
+Remember that you need to perform a POST request for every json file.

+#### Generating client credentials

+It's as easy as following the process described in the generateCredentials.js script from universal.
+After running the script with the appropriate arguments, a new folder will be created with the _site name_ you provided when running the script, something like _my.site.com-credentials_.
+Then you need to load the _couchDBData.json_ file according to the instructions in the [load step section](https://github.com/gpii-ops/gpii-infra/blob/master/gcp/README.md#load-the-data-into-a-cluster) below.

 #### Load the data into a cluster